As New Attempts at Compassion Arise in Long Beach, LA Returns to Banning Sleeping in Cars

 Photo by Brian Addison.

-DeVaugn [last name redacted] has been living in her car for nearly three months now with her teenage daughter, most of it spent at Bixby Park in Long Beach though she isn’t from here.
+DeVaugn [last name redacted] has been living in her car for nearly a month now with her teenage daughter, most of it spent at Bixby Park in Long Beach though she isn’t from here.

 “I used to live in South LA,” she said.
 “But my building got bought and I received a notice that my rent was going up—y’know, beyond my means.
 I live paycheck-to-paycheck like a lotta folks in that neighborhood—all my neighbors had to leave… I asked my daughter where she wanted to be for the time being and she said, ‘The beach.’
 So we came here so I can still commute to work and take her to school.”